w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/media-alternatives-style-guide.md

 ::assertion-required

 * Title, role or organization making the assertion (if different from the conformance claim).
-* Date of when the usability testing was conducted.
+* Date of when the style guide was published.
 * Date of assertion (if different from the date of the conformance claim).
 * Summary of the needs of users involved.
 * Identified issues and details of solutions applied.